Sizing & Fit – Clothing

 - The ribbing beneath the suit is baggy and not a firm fit against the skin

 - There are creases around the front chest area

 - When sitting the suit often comes off

 After a custom fit?

-We do not offer custom fit options for our suits since the COVID Pandemic commenced due to reduced staffing.
+We do not offer custom fit options at this stage.
 We will return to offering custom suits soon.